 Temporary Excess Cash

-A mature company may not have attractive venues to reinvest the cash or may have fewer expenses related to R&D and expansion.
-In such a scenario, investors prefer that a company distributes the excess cash so that they can reinvest the money for higher returns.
+A mature company may not have attractive avenues to reinvest the cash or may have fewer expenses related to R&D and expansion.
+In such a scenario, investors prefer that a company distributes the excess cash so that they can reinvest the money for higher returns somewhere else.

 When a company announces the dividend payments, it gives a strong signal about the future prospects of the company.
 Companies can also take advantage of the additional publicity they get during this time.